Jang Na-ra: Personal life

-2002 was Jang's year, with best selling albums, multiple endorsements, and highly rated TV shows under her belt.
+2002 was Jang's year, with best-selling albums, multiple endorsements, and highly rated TV shows under her belt.
 Her popularity throughout South Korea is massive, often dubbed as "Jang Na-ra Syndrome".
 And eventually, her popularity extended to China and other Asian countries.
 However, her workload took a toll on her health.
 She disclosed in an interview on Healing Camp, Aren't You Happy that she suffered from gastric ulcers, irritable bowel syndrome, panic disorder, bulimia, and acrophobia due to intense stress and pressure as a celebrity.
 She also halted her singing activities in 2014 due to stage phobia and focused her work on acting.

 Jang belongs to a family of actors.
 Her father, Ju Ho-seong (real name Jang Yeon-gyo), is a theater actor, producer, and director.
 He has also been managing Jang's career since her debut.
 She has her own agency, Rawon Culture, which was established by her father.
-Jang is also known for her youthful appearance and has expressed her Christian faith numerous times at the SBS Drama Awards.
+Jang is also known for her youthful appearance.
+She is a practicing Christian and has expressed her faith numerous times at the SBS Drama Awards.